ThinkPad 240: Features

 The first 240 series models included the 300 MHz Mobile Celeron processor, 64 MB built-in RAM and one slot for memory expansion (maximum 320 MB).
 The laptop also was one of the first to feature the Mini PCI card slot.
 No built-in optical drive or diskette drive was included due to size limitations.
 External drive access was via a USB 1.0 port and/or the IBM external floppy drive connector.
 The unit shipped either with a standard 6 GB hard disk drive or with the 12 GB upgrade option.

 All 240 series models feature a 10.4 TFT display, and the first models featured NeoMagic MagicGraph128XD graphics chips with 2 MB of video memory.
 The 240 is capable of displaying up to SVGA (800x600) on the TFT display, with XGA output available to an external monitor.
 All 240s also have audio controllers and VGA ports to connect to external display devices.

+The 240Z had a redesigned case with thicker palmrest.

 Models

 Reception

-A review from the South China Morning Post in December 1999 appreciated the compactness and portability of the ThinkPad 240.
+Joseph Leung from the South China Morning Post in December 1999 appreciated the compactness and portability of the ThinkPad 240.
 It also noted the short battery life and that it only has a single Type II PC Card slot.
+Peter H. Lewis from The New York Times noted that it is a niche product for people who travel a lot.